LabunskyA/labunsky.info/running/skechers/index.md

 ## The Bad

 - Cheap;
-- Upper may be janky;
+- Upper might be janky;
 - The shoes are not equally available in the world.

 ## Verdict